DETAILED ACTION

 determining, according to the logic time cycle, a moment at which discontinuous reception enters an active state, the logic time cycle being a first number of logic time units (par.[0389] describes a DRX cycle is configured, and the Active time, and what it comprises.
 Par.[0495] which recites in part “The length of the DRX pattern in time domain may be in unit of resource in the sidelink resource pool.”. par.[0454] describes the first set of slots of the DRX pattern being the active time of the UE, thus, by determining the number of slots in a pattern for a DRX configuration, the UE is capable of determining the active time (e.g. the number of slots wherein the UE is in an active state for a number of slots, and in an inactive state for a number of slots during the periods of a DRX pattern));

-wherein the one or more absolute time units comprise seconds, milliseconds, microseconds, physical frames, or physical sub-frames the one ore more physical time units comprise slots or orthogonal frequency division multiplexing (OFDM) symbols, and the logic time units are time units in a set obtained after absolute time units or physical time units meeting a preset condition are arranged in a time sequence (par.[0508] which describes the 50ms or 200ms being in units of slots within the sidelink resource pool.
+wherein the one or more absolute time units comprise seconds, milliseconds, microseconds, physical frames, or physical sub-frames the one or more physical time units comprise slots or orthogonal frequency division multiplexing (OFDM) symbols, and the logic time units are time units in a set obtained after absolute time units or physical time units meeting a preset condition are arranged in a time sequence (par.[0508] which describes the 50ms or 200ms being in units of slots within the sidelink resource pool.
 That is, the number of slots amounting to 50ms or 200ms.
 Additionally, the UE receives the DRX pattern which has been configured and applies it on a next slot, par.[0522] thus, the slots of the resource pool are used to configure a DRX pattern, and the DRX pattern comprises an active time which are a number of slots, and a ) wherein the logic time units are time units in a set obtained after absolute time units or physical time units meeting a preset condition are arranged in a time sequence (fig(s).14-15 which depict the symbols being configured into slots which are used to define a periodicity or pattern of DRX, along with each of the paragraphs associated with these diagrams);

 wherein the absolute time units or the physical time units meeting the preset condition comprise:

 absolute time units or physical time units meeting a fact that the Ath to the (A+B- 1)th orthogonal frequency division multiplexing symbols, wherein the parameter A represents a position of a first OFDM symbol among B consecutive OFDM symbols that are configured OFDM symbols, and the parameter B represents a number of OFDM symbols that are consecutively configured as the uplink OFDM symbols starting from A (fig.14 depicts a resource pool comprising a plurality of consecutive slots.
 A slot of a subframe comprises a contiguous set of symbols in time starting from a first symbol (A), which corresponds to a consecutive set of symbols in time, generally 0-7 in a specific subcarrier spacing, followed by an additional slot of an additional 7 symbols in time, section 4.3.2 and par.[0321]
 “There are N.sub.symb.sup.slot consecutive OFDM symbols in a slot where N.sub.symb.sup.slot depends on the cyclic prefix as given by Tables 4.3.2-1 and 4.3.2-2.
 The start of slot in a subframe is aligned in time with the start of OFDM symbol n.sub.s.sup.↑N.sub.symb.sup.slot in the same subframe.”
-Thus, the fig.14 teaches a A+B-1th OFDM symbols in time are configured into a DRX cycle).
+Thus, the fig.14 teaches a A+B-1th OFDM symbols in time are configured into a DRX cycle.
+Par.[0514]).

 While the disclosure of Huang teaches the above claim limitations, it does not explicitly disclose:

-Utilizing symbols configured for uplink transmission for sidelink transmission.
+utilizing symbols configured for uplink transmission for sidelink transmission.

 In an analogous art, the disclosure of Shin teaches:

-Utilizing symbols configured for uplink transmission for sidelink transmission (Scenario 4: “When the sidelink link shares the carrier with the Uu link, not all time slots on a carrier are used for sidelink link transmission, or not all symbols in a time slot are used for sidelink link Sent.
+utilizing symbols configured for uplink transmission for sidelink transmission (Scenario 4: “When the sidelink link shares the carrier with the Uu link, not all time slots on a carrier are used for sidelink link transmission, or not all symbols in a time slot are used for sidelink link Sent.
 Currently, flexible symbols and/or uplink symbols can be used for sidelink transmission.”).

 It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the invention to combine the teachings of Huang, with the disclosure of Yang.
 The motivation/suggestion would have been that when the sidelink and uplink utilize a same carrier it may be beneficial to utilize flexible or uplink time for transmission or reception of sidelink data to improve throughput and transmission reliability.